diogopmac/LDTS-Survivor/docs/README.md

 ## Planned Features
 - **Survivor**
     - **Debuffs** - Add debuffs to the player, such as slowing down when hit.
-    - **Leveling** - Add experience and level to the player and define experience requirements for level-up.
     - **Level-Up rewards** - Add rewards for leveling up such as increased firing, health and damage.
 - **Projectile**
     - **Variety** - Add different projectiles for all weapons.